Vilmos Zsigmond: New Hollywood

-In 1978, Zsigmond worked on Michael Cimino’s drama The Deer Hunter, starring Robert DeNiro, Meryl Streep and Christopher Walken.
+In 1978, Zsigmond worked on Michael Cimino's drama The Deer Hunter, starring Robert De Niro, Meryl Streep and Christopher Walken.
 Zsigmond's visual work on the film earned him the 1980 BAFTA Award for Best Cinematography and another Academy Award nomination.
 Zsigmond again worked with Cimino on his 1980 epic Western Heaven's Gate.

 Zsigmond continued to be in demand in the years that followed, working multiple times with several directors.
 He again worked with De Palma on his films Blow Out, The Bonfire of the Vanities, and The Black Dahlia.
 He worked with Mark Rydell on Cinderella Liberty, The Rose, The River, and Intersection.
 He worked with George Miller on The Witches of Eastwick and with Kevin Smith on Jersey Girl.
 He also worked with Woody Allen on Melinda and Melinda, Cassandra's Dream, and You Will Meet a Tall Dark Stranger.

+Later career

 Zsigmond's television work includes the HBO miniseries Stalin, for which he won the 1993 Emmy Award for Outstanding Individual Achievement in Cinematography for a Miniseries or a Special.
 He was nominated for an Emmy for his work on 2001 miniseries The Mists of Avalon.
 Zsigmond also shot 24 episodes of The Mindy Project between 2012 and 2014.

 Vilmos' life and career was featured in No Subtitles Necessary: Laszlo & Vilmos, a bio-documentary that aired on PBS's Independent Lens in 2009.